jrcomey/Simulator/Readme.md

 # UAVsym

 UAVsym is a python package designed to provide a virtual testing ground for multicopter Unmanned Arial Vehicles (UAV's) by modelling vehicle behaviour by using a state space model.
 It is intended for use as a design tool to verify UAV flight behaviour.
-It was created after I was unable to find an appropriate space to test aerodynamic properties of an airplane on my university campus.
 The package supports all multirotor formats with static motors (e.g. no tricopters).
 Motors can be in any orientation.

 ## Installation and setup